When is it Smart for a Small Business to use Google Pay-Per-Click (PPC) Advertising?

 5. Maintenance & Monitoring

 The final and most important aspect to consider when determining if pay-per-click is right for your business, is the need for ongoing, consistent maintenance.
 Not every campaign or ad group is set up perfectly on the first try.
-It takes hours of honing in on the correct keywords, audiences, and locations.
-On a weekly or even daily basis, advertisers should be monitoring and adjusting keywords to ensure they are providing the most clicks possible, researching which search terms are triggering ad sets, and auditing which ads are performing the best and eliciting conversions.
+It takes hours of honing in on relevant keywords, audiences, and locations.
+On a weekly or even daily basis, advertisers should be monitoring and adjusting keywords to ensure they are providing the most relevant clicks possible, researching which search terms are triggering ad sets, and auditing which ads are performing the best and eliciting conversions.
 Without consistent maintenance and management of ad campaigns, pay-per-click can quickly eat through a marketing budget without providing the results necessary to justify the investment.

 Pay-per-click has become an increasingly popular online search engine marketing tool that can be used to attract high-quality leads, engage customers, and increase online visitors to your website.
 This article was aimed to provide you with a high-level overview of pay-per-click and share some best practices when considering it as a potential marketing tactic.
-If you have any questions regarding Google Pay-Per-Click or the Google AdWords platform in general, feel free to contact me.
+If you have any questions regarding Google Pay-Per-Click or the Google Ads platform in general, feel free to contact me.